pananton/busrpc-spec/busrpc.md

 **Method call** is represented as a network message containing method parameters and, optionally, identifier of the object for which method is called (not needed for static method calls) sent to the [call endpoint](#endpoint).
 Some method parameters can additionally be defined as **observable**, which means that their values not only sent as payload of the message but also added to the call endpoint providing implementors with an ability to cherry-pick a subset of calls having a concrete values of the observable parameters.

-**Method result** is represented as a network message containing either method return value or an [exception](#exception) sent to the [result endpoint](#endpoint).
+**Method result** is represented as a network message containing either method return value or an [exception](#exceptions) sent to the [result endpoint](#endpoint).
 Method may be defined as a **one-way** - in that case it does not have any result or associated result endpoint.
-One-way methods are mostly used as event sinks, i.e. invoked to signal some events in the system.
+One-way methods are mostly used as event sinks.

 ## Service